jgirardet/sqlo/README.md

 #### create_fn and create_arg

 By default, `Sqlo` relies on Database Backend `auto-increment` feature for primary key when adding a new row with the `create` method.
-So there is no argument to provide for primary_key.
+So, by default there is no argument to provide for primary_key.

 ```rust
 #[derive(Sqlo)]